sandulungu/pi/README.md

 Jukebox Pi
 ==

-Show-off
--

-Transform your Raspberry Pi into a cool Raspberry DJ.
+Transform your Raspberry Pi into a cool Jukebox Pi.

 Instructions
 -